Capitol View Manor: Parks and recreation

 Capitol View Manor is close to many recreational amenities, including the 10 acre Millican Park, the 50 acre Perkerson Park, the 28 acre Hillside Park, and the Carver Family YMCA.

-Emma Millican Park is the largest available greenspace in the neighborhood.
-It is at the western stub of Deckner Ave. and offers a playground, shaded walking trails, a pavilion, open green-space and creek.
-In 2005, Emma Millican Park was chosen to undergo the Park Pride Visioning Process, in which the neighbors of the community came up with a master plan for their neighborhood park.
-In addition, the Dill Triangle Park is often used as a garden and a gathering place and is decorated for the holidays every December by the neighborhood association.
+Emma Millican Park is the largest available green space in the neighborhood.
+It is at the western stub of Deckner Avenue, and offers a playground, shaded walking trails, a pavilion, open green space and creek.
+In 2005, this park was chosen to undergo the Park Pride Visioning Process, in which community members came up with a master plan for their neighborhood park.

+The Dill Triangle Park is often used as a garden and a gathering place and is decorated for the holidays every December by the neighborhood association.